-External Advisors (EAs) assist Deaneries and HEE local offices with the quality management of Local Education Providers (LEPs), when invited as part of deanery led teams, to sample visit Local Education Providers and sit on Deaneries and HEE local offices Annual Record of Competency Progression (ARCP) panels.
+External Advisors (EAs) assist Deaneries with the quality management of Local Education Providers (LEPs), when invited as part of Deanery led teams, to sample visit Local Education Providers and sit on Deaneries Annual Record of Competency Progression (ARCP) panels.
 In addition, the JRCPTB also provides External Advisors for Penultimate Year Assessments to also review the progress of individual trainees.

 The Role of the External Advisor